moneycle/moneycle.github.io/_posts/2015-06-24-buffer-withdrawals-to-stabilize-income.markdown

 The bond piece is the part of the portfolio that fluctuates to accommodate swings in the stock market and can be written as,

 ```
 B = (1-s)P - (k-1)wP
 ```

+Notice that for the degenerate case of no buffer (k=1), the bond percentage is simply `(1-s)`.
+So for a 60% stock target, the bonds would be 40% as expected.

 ## Keeping Up with Inflation